asari555/tcmb_evds_c/README.md

 ## Building C Library

-The crate should be built to get the required header file and OS dependent library for C. The the header file and the library names are `tcmb_evds_c.h` and `libtcmb_evds_c.*` respectively.
+The crate should be built to get the required header file and OS dependent library for C. The the header file and the library names are `tcmb_evds_c.h` and `libtcmb_evds_c.so` respectively.
 In addition the header file and the required library are located in `target` and `target/release` folders respectively.

 Please, apply the below command into your terminal in the workspace `tcmb_evds_c`.
 ```